-Why are you starting a Crowdcast?
-As with any new venture, thinking about your goals is the first thing to do.
+What's your drive for starting a Crowdcast?
+As with any new venture, think about what your main goal is before you do anything.

-Hosting your own show takes time and effort, so you need to decide how you’ll get a return from it and how you’ll measure its success.
+Hosting your own Crowdcast show takes time and effort, so you need to decide how you’ll get a return from it, and how you’ll measure its success.

-You also will want to choose a Crowdcast package.
-I'd recommend starting off with the cheapest Starter package until you're on your feet and have a better idea of potential ROI of the platform.
+You also will want to choose a Crowdcast package that fits your needs.
+I'd recommend starting off with the cheapest Starter package until you're on your feet and have a better idea of ROI (return of investment).

 Some potential goals that a video channel like Crowdcast can help you with: